 #2 — Master Data Management Improves Data Quality

 One of the main deficits of unstructured, decentralized data management is quality.
 Every department is maintaining its truth.
 And this inevitably leads to problems in terms of reporting or cross-functional processes.

 On the contrary, a thorough Master Data Management acts as one single source of truth.
 A source that provides all relevant master data and directly leads to the benefit of superior data quality.
 Data quality in this context isn’t only about the correct data but also the most up-to-date.

 #3 — Data Compliance & Governance Processes

 Having all master data in one central place enables companies to set up dedicated data compliance and governance processes.
-State-of-the-art master data systems provide the possibility to define clearly structured data responsibilities.
+In addition, state-of-the-art master data systems provide the possibility to define structured data responsibilities.

 #4 — Reduces time-to-market